fennel-ai/client/docs/pages/concepts/source.md

 where max out of order delay is specified.
 This max out of order delay of a source is called `disorder` in Fennel, and once specified at source level, is respected automatically by each downstream pipeline.

+### Cursor
+For some (but not all) sources, Fennel uses a cursor to do incremental ingestion of data.
+It does so by remembering the last value of the cursor column (in this case `update_time`) and issuing a query of the form `SELECT * FROM user WHERE update_time > {last_seen_update_time - disorder}`.

+Clearly, this works only when the cursor field is monotonically increasing with row updates - which Fennel expects you to ensure.
+It is also advised to have an index of the cursor column so that this query is efficient.

+Many data sources don't need an explicit cursor and instead use other implicit mechanisms to track and save ingestion progress.

 ### Preproc
 The `preproc` field in the source provides a way to ingest a column that